dakalab/bootup/README.md

 [![Release](https://img.shields.io/github/release/dakalab/bootup.svg)](https://github.com/dakalab/bootup/releases)
 [![License](https://img.shields.io/github/license/dakalab/bootup.svg)](https://github.com/dakalab/bootup)

-Use docker to boot up services, nginx-proxy/mysql/redis etc.
+Use docker to boot up services, nginx-proxy/mysql/redis etc. The aim of this project is to facilitate local development and testing, and demonstrate how to run famous services in container.
+DO NOT use it in production environment.

 ## Settings